 Industry Applications: Which Class Do You Need?

-Selecting the wrong class can lead to either catastrophic product spoilage or unnecessary energy expenditure.
-Here are some examples of industry applications and the required classes.
+Choosing the wrong class can result in either severe product spoilage or steep energy costs.
+For instance, here are some industry examples and their required classes:

-- Food & Beverage (Class 1:2:1 or 1:3:1): Requires high-level moisture removal and oil-free filtration to prevent bacteria growth and “off-flavours” in packaging.
+- Food & Beverage (Class 1:2:1 or 1:3:1): Requires high-level moisture removal and oil-free filtration to prevent bacterial growth and unwanted “off-flavors” in packaging.

-- Pharmaceuticals (Class 1:2:1): Absolute sterility is required.
-Use of sterile filters is mandatory.
+- Pharmaceuticals (Class 1:2:1): Absolute sterility is essential, necessitating the use of sterile filters.

-- General Manufacturing (Class 2:4:2): Standard for protecting heavy-duty pneumatic cylinders and air tools from premature wear.
+- General Manufacturing (Class 2:4:2): Standard for protecting heavy-duty pneumatic cylinders and air tools from early wear.

-- Precision Electronics (Class 1:2:1): Prevents microscopic dust particles from ruining circuit board printing.
+- Precision Electronics (Class 1:2:1): Shields circuit board production from microscopic dust particles.

 How to Achieve and Maintain Compliance

-Achieving these standards requires a coordinated “treatment train.”
+Achieving these standards requires a united “treatment train.”
+Thus, consider the following:

-- Filtration Selection: Use a combination of bulk liquid separators, general-purpose filters, high-efficiency coalescing elements and activated carbon elements.
+- Filtration Selection: Implement a combination of bulk liquid separators, general purpose filters, high efficiency coalescing elements, and activated carbon elements.

-- Element Maintenance: Filter elements are consumable.
-As they saturate, pressure drop increases, costing you more in electricity.
-National Filters recommends replacement every 12 months or 2,000 hours, or if pressure drop is noticed to ensure you stay within your ISO class.
+- Element Maintenance: Filter elements are consumables.
+As they become saturated, pressure drops increase, leading to higher electricity costs.
+National Filters recommends replacement every 12 months or after 2,000 hours, or whenever a pressure drop is detected, to ensure compliance with your ISO class.

-- Oil-Water Separation: To meet Australian environmental standards, ensure your condensate is treated via a WOS Oil-Water Separator before disposal into sewerage systems.
+- Oil-Water Separation: To meet Australian environmental standards, ensure your condensate is treated via a WOS Oil-Water Separator before dumping into sewerage systems.

 Expert Support for Your Facility

-Not sure if your current system meets ISO Class standards?
-National Filters Pty Ltd provides the technical expertise and replacement elements required to keep your Australian and New Zealand operations running efficiently.
+Unsure if your current system aligns with ISO Class standards?
+National Filters Pty Ltd offers the technical expertise and replacement elements necessary to keep your operations in Australia and New Zealand running.

 Contact our technical team today for a comprehensive air quality consultation.